 2. Teacher interaction

 Teachers are a key part of school play, as their role as an observer and guide is vital in development.
-Teachers were found to be more likely to support and facilitate a child’s development when in the presence of higher quality outdoor play equipment.
+Teachers were found to be more likely to support and facilitate a child’s development when in the presence of higher quality outdoor playground equipment.
 (DeBord et al., 2005)

 1. Confronting risk